mstksg/backprop/doc/01-getting-started.md

 import qualified Numeric.LinearAlgebra.Static as H
 ```

-*backprop* is a Haskell library available on hackage, so can be used in your
+*backprop* is a Haskell library **[available on hackage][haddock]**, so can be
-package however way you like to require libraries.
-Be sure to add it to your
+used in your package however way you like to require libraries.
+Be sure to add
-cabal file's (or package.yaml's) build-depends field.
+it to your cabal file's (or package.yaml's) build-depends field.

 Automatic Backpropagated Functions
 ----------------------------------